ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/History Folder/Introduction to Latin America Unit.md

 ### Conclusion
 In New Spain, the Roman Catholic Church became a very important and omnipotent institution in the process of building an empire and as an integral part of the empire.

-Part 5:
+## Part 5:
-I. Bolivar
+### Bolivar
+>[!quote]
-"Bolivar was a better general than a politician."
+>"Bolivar was a better general than a politician."
-"A brilliant soldier but a politician."
+>"A brilliant soldier but a politician."
-"Bolivar was a dictator, and not a democrat."
+>"Bolivar was a dictator, and not a democrat."

 WHY:
-I. Bolivar had the personality of a military man, which was one of dominance, control and authoritarianism.
+1. Bolivar had the personality of a military man, which was one of dominance, control and authoritarianism.
 2. Bolivar in a strong central government, or federalism.
 This idea was reflected in the ideas of Rousseau and Montesquieu.
 Even in Bolivar's own writings, he expressed the idea of the power of a central government.

+Books:
-Books: Jamaica Letter 1815
+- Jamaica Letter 1815
-Angostura Discourse 1819
+- Angostura Discourse 1819
-Bolivia — Columbia (Gran Columbia] Constitution - Federalist Bolivar believed in liberty, equality, and social justice in a democratic system, but he never practiced them.
+- Bolivia - Columbia \[Gran Columbia\] Constitution - Federalist
+Bolivar believed in liberty, equality, and social justice in a democratic system, but he never practiced them.

 Some of his non-democratic ideas were:
 a) Executive branch of government has to have most of the power (President)
 b) Republican form of government